 Talking with a healthcare provider can help you explore the issues that led to your drinking and help you find ways to keep up.
-You will be able to examine the negative beliefs, habits and behaviours and replace them with new ones.
+You will be able to examine the negative beliefs, habits, and behaviors and replace them with new ones.
 Your counsellor can also help you outline specific goals and treatment strategies to help you give up alcohol.

 Consider using natural treatments to complement your addiction treatment.

 University of Maryland Medical Center suggests the following treatments may be useful to you.
 Kudzu can reduce cravings for alcohol.
-In addition, often homoeopathic remedies used to help treat alcohol dependence and withdrawal symptoms.
-These include Arsenicum album, Nux vomica, and Lachesis Staphysagria.
-Homoeopathy is a highly individualized system of medicine; If you are interested in using it, you should meet with a professional homoeopath for maximum benefit
+In addition, often homeopathic remedies are used to help treat alcohol dependence and withdrawal symptoms.
+These include the Arsenicum album, Nux vomica, and Lachesis Staphysagria.
+Homeopathy is a highly individualized system of medicine; If you are interested in using it, you should meet with a professional homeopath for maximum benefit

 it can help relieve cravings and relieve the side effects of withdrawal.
 It is best used as a supporting measure and not as the sole means of treatment.